 Quick links to Embossing Machines Information

-Embossers, which are continuously fed, have one roller with a flat surface and one roller with a patterned or imprinted surface.
+Embossers are continuously fed, and have one roller with a flat surface and one roller with a patterned or imprinted surface.
 The material to be embossed is fed through these rollers which in turn apply pressure to the material, causing the surface to take on the pattern of the roller.
 Dies are similar in that there is a flat surface and an imprinted surface and they are pressed onto the material to create the embossed image.
-Yet dies are used on a single piece at a time, but can be used over again to create the same image.
+Yet dies are used on a single piece at a time but can be used over again to create the same image.
 Deformation of the surface occurs as the material under pressure conforms to the pattern of the roller or dies.
 In some cases, heat can be applied to the part marking process as well to ensure the malleability of the material being embossed as it is fed into the rollers.
-Embossing machines, like engraving machines, result in consistent precision and minimal variation between results of each process.
+Embossing machines, like engraving machines, result in consistent precision and minimal variation between the results of each process.
 Even high production runs yield consistent embossed images or patterns.
 Manual embossers require the assistance of a machine operator feeding material into the rollers and are used with softer materials such as papers or plastic.